opencontrolplane/documentation/README.md

 ### [opencp-shim](https://github.com/opencontrolplane/opencp-shim)

 `opencp-shim` is in charge of interfacing `kubectl` with the provider implementation.
 This project uses `opencp-spec` to import the `kubectl` compatible go API and create the `gRCP` client, which in turn connects to the server created by the cloud provider.
+The shim has taken inspiration from the Kubernetes CSI and CCM implementations, which allow for pluggable and extensible code.

 ### Provider Implementation